Chartiers Custom Pet Cremation 2011 Tribute ScrollPosted: November 23, 2011

-Deb and I are so excited to bring this idea to fruition and eager to hear what you think.
+Deb Chebatoris and I are pleased to bring the second annual Tribute Scroll to you.
 I am personally pleased with the way the idea became reality.

-The Chartiers Custom Pet Cremation 2010 Tribute Scroll includes photos and written tributes from families who attended Pet Memorial Sunday 2010.
+The Chartiers Custom Pet Cremation Tribute Scroll includes photos and written tributes from families who have attended the annual Pet Memorial Sunday.

 Every year Deb encourages Pet Memorial Sunday participants to provide photos of their pets and a written tribute of 50 words or fewer.
-This year, we decided to begin this new tradition and offer something families could visit even after Pet Memorial Sunday as a memory of the event and as a lasting tribute to their pet.
+In 2010 we decided to begin this new tradition and offer something families could visit even after Pet Memorial Sunday as a memory of the event and as a lasting tribute to their pet.

 I enjoy the event as do all of Deb’s families who participate, but we’re always trying to think of other things to offer in between.
 I know how much I love to revisit events and people who brought me comfort after one of my losses, and how just seeing a favorite photo can make a pet seem so close.